Combinatorics and topology of straightening maps I: compactness and bijectivity: Laminations

 \begin{defn}[Real extension] Given a lamination $\lambda$ on $E \subset \S$ the {\itshape real extension $\hat{\lambda}$ of $\lambda$} is the smallest equivalence relation that contains the closure $\overline{\lambda}$ of $\lambda$ in $\S \times \S$. \end{defn}

 According to~\cite{Kiwi}, the real extension of an invariant rational lamination is an invariant real lamination.

 For example, consider a polynomial $f$ with locally connected Julia set and such that the following technical condition is satisfied.
 No critical point with infinite forward orbit lies in the boundary of a bounded Fatou component (e.g., $f$ is post-critically finite).
-Then, the real extension of the rational lamination $\lambda_f$ encodes the landing pattern of {\itshape all} the external rays of $f$.
+Then, the real extension $\widehat{\lambda_f}$ of the rational lamination $\lambda_f$ encodes the landing pattern of {\itshape all} the external rays of $f$.
 That is $\widehat{\lambda_f}$ identifies two arguments $\theta$ and $\thetap$ if and only if the external rays $R_f(\theta)$ and $R_f (\thetap)$ land at a common point.
-In this case, $L$ is an infinite $\lambda$-unlinked if and only if there exists a bounded Fatou component $V$ such that $L$ is the set formed by the arguments of all the irrational rays landing at $\partial V$.
+In this case, $L$ is an infinite $\lambda$-unlinked class if and only if there exists a bounded Fatou component $V$ such that $L$ is the set formed by the arguments of all the irrational rays landing at $\partial V$.
 Finite unlinked classes are irrational equivalence classes of $\widehat{\lambda_f}$ and correspond to external rays landing at a common point, with infinite forward orbit.

-The main properties of $\lambda$-unlinked classes and their fiber is summarized in the proposition below.
-Before we state the proposition let us agree that if $X, Y \subset \C$ and $f: X \rightarrow Y$ is a surjective map defined and holomorphic on a neighborhood of $X$, then we say that the {\itshape degree of $f: X \rightarrow Y$} is $\delta \geq 1$ if every point in $Y$ has $\delta$ preimages on $X$, counting multiplicities.
+The main properties of $\lambda$-unlinked classes and their fibers are summarized in the proposition below.
+Before we state the proposition let us agree that if $X, Y \subset \C$ and $f: X \rightarrow Y$ is a surjective map defined and holomorphic on a neighborhood of $X$, then we say that the {\itshape degree of $f: X \rightarrow Y$} is $\delta \geq 1$ if every point in $Y$ has $\delta$ preimages in $X$ for such a holomorphic extension of $f$, counting multiplicities.